What is a cash advance on a credit card?

 What to consider before taking out a cash advance

 • Consider how the cash advance might impact your credit.
-Your credit scores typically won’t be impacted if you’re prompt in repaying the money from the cash advance.
+Your credit scores typically won’t be impacted if you’re prompt in repaying the cash advance.
 But cash advances can affect your credit utilization ratio, which is the amount of credit you’re using versus your total available credit.
 That means if the added balance of a cash advance goes unpaid for a while, it could hurt your credit scores.

 Alternatives to a cash advance on a credit card